hashicorp/terraform-provider-azurerm/website/docs/r/bot_healthbot.html.markdown

 * `name` - (Required) Specifies The name of the Healthbot Service resource.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) Specifies The name of the Resource Group in which to create the Healtbot Service.
-CHaning this forces a new resource to be created.
+* `resource_group_name` - (Required) Specifies The name of the Resource Group in which to create the Healthbot Service. changing this forces a new resource to be created.

 * `location` - (Required) Specifies The Azure Region where the resource exists.
 CHanging this force a new resource to be created.